 - Developing community art projects OR

-- Activating the spaces in and around JBCC
+- Activating the spaces in NVRC facilities

-Artist Fees will be subject to the length of the residency.
+Artist fees will be subject to the length of the residency.
 Budget is available to cover project materials.